elmq0022/elmq0022.github.io-src/content/ChipyBlogPost02.md

   I had a couple of options to deal with item two.
 The first and probably standard way is to use Standfords NLP package as a server or from within pythons NLTK package.
 I was going to go this route and set it up NLP as service on my AWS instance.
 The problem is java is a bit of a resource hog when it comes to memory.
 Just spinning up the segmenter and the JVM was enough to burn through the memory I had allocated on my EC2 t.nano instance.
 Two steps forward, three steps back.

  I did a brief search on github which lead me to a python package called [jieba](LINK).
+After a scanning through the README and a `quick pip install jieba`, I was back in business.

- This will also address another issue I have noticed.
-My search only works well on a single characters or group of characters.
-Entering an entire sentence isn't possible with previous implementation.
-So if I could segment a Chinese sentence, I could have the program search each term and hopefully return something reasonable.
+ Having a library like this solves another issue I had.
+The full text search only worked well on an exact dictionary entry.
+Entering an entire sentence and getting back a resonable result wasn't possible with previous implementation.
+Segmenting the Chinese sentence and searching for each segement has yielded pretty reasonable results.

  # Implemenation - How to do a SQL Query in a 1,000 Lines of Code or More
- For what seems to be a really simple application this is a ... ton of work.
-I mean really....
+ So when you look at the [hanyu.pro](https://www.hanyu.pro) the functionality maynot look all that stellar.
+This little site is, in fact, hours and hours of work.
+I've found deploying a site to AWS and hardening it too be far more work than I had initally imagined.
+I can see why services like google appengine and heruko are so popular for smaller projects.
+I have spent at least 4 hours working on AWS deployment with my mentor and several hours more on my own fiddling and reading docs.
+ Django is a "framework for perfections for prefectionists with deadlines" to be sure, but every page you see is composed of a view, a model, and a template.
+There's likely more there to get the data in to the database and maintain it.

 # Dev Ops Stuff...
 Jordan helped me out a lot with AWS on the first go around.
 I then spent a couple (frustrating) days getting aws, nginx, gunicorn, and django all playing